Frequently Asked Questions about Coronavirus

 Where will packages be held if they cannot be delivered to offices?

 Central Receiving accepts packages from UPS and FedEx when departments are closed and will hold the packages.
 Drivers are aware of this procedure.
 UM offices and departments should call Mike Weddle at 406-243-6304 to let him know that their department will be closed.
 When employees return to campus, they can pick-up the mail from Central Receiving in Building 32 at the customer service window from 8 a.m. to 2 p.m.
 Monday-Friday.

 UM announced March 12 that all campuses will transition all in-class instruction to remote teaching.
 What does that mean for my classes?

-As of March 23, all MUS campuses will, in every instance possible, transition all in-class instruction to remote teaching modalities that do not require in-class presence.
-Individual departments, colleges, and universities should provide all material assistance and accommodation possible to faculty and students throughout this transition.
+As of March 23, all MUS campuses, in every instance possible, transitioned all in-class instruction to remote teaching modalities that do not require in-class presence.
+UM completed spring semester remotely.

-UMOnline has compiled resources to assist faculty and students in continuing instruction remotely.
+UMOnline is providing resources to assist faculty and students with remote instruction.
 Visit the following webpages for more information:

-All MUS students and employees need to monitor their official email address for more communications and planning details.
+All UM students and employees need to monitor their official email address for more communications and planning details.